notcross/notcross/README.md

 ### Hi there 👋

+I'm Cross.
+I mainly use GitHub's private repository for my Linux dotfiles, as well as various projects I work on.
+Thanks for looking!

 <!--
 **notcross/notcross** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.